msarathrahul/anomaly_detection_ECG/README.md

 # Anomaly_detection_ECG
 Anomaly Detection using LSTM Auto Encoders

-# ECG Anomaly Detection using Recurrent Autoencoder
+# ECG Anomaly Detection using LSTM Autoencoder

 This repository contains an implementation of ECG (Electrocardiogram) anomaly detection using a LSTM Autoencoder model.
 The goal is to identify abnormal heartbeats in ECG time series data.